aviaryan/Kissanime-Batch-Downloader/README.md

-# Kissanime batch links generator
+# KissAnime, KissAsian, KissCartoon batch links generator

-Script that fetches download links of an Anime series on KissAnime and gives them to you in the form of a list.
+Scripts that fetch download links of any series on KissAnime, KissAsian or KissCartoon and gives them to you in the form of a list.
-Once you have the list; use IDM, DownThemAll, wget or aria2c to download the anime series.
+Once you have the list; use IDM, DownThemAll, wget or aria2c to download the series.

 Before fetching the links, you can choose the starting episode, the ending episode and the resolution preference order for downloads.

 Having problems with script?
-Maybe it's an issue with KissAnime.
+Maybe it's an issue with KissXXXX website.
 See [#3](https://github.com/aviaryan/Kissanime-Batch-Downloader/issues/3).
 If it's something else, please [open an issue](https://github.com/aviaryan/Kissanime-Batch-Downloader/issues/new)

 ------